-Families are intimately involved with their children’s growth and development.
-They are involved in the more formal education process as well.
-Students reach higher levels of success when parents, families, school staff and community organizations work together as partners focused on our children’s preparation for college and career and more importantly for life in our communities as adult contributors.
-Read below for ideas about working together.
+Students reach higher levels of success when parents, families, school staff and community organizations work together as partners focused on their learning, development, preparation for college and career and for life in their communities as adult contributors.

 Families who are involved with their children’s learning and development right from the start: